The State of Gun Violence in Charlottesville & Albemarle

 The Gun Violence Solutions Project is a University-sponsored effort to work with community partners on assessing, developing, and implementing actionable solutions to reduce gun violence in mid-sized cities and regions, like Charlottesville and Albemarle.
 One arm of the Gun Violence Solutions Project is focused on researching solutions that could be implemented locally, while exploring law and policy alongside the historical, cultural, and structural factors that shape gun violence.

-This document is meant to support the regional work of the Gun Violence Solutions Project to help our community understand the larger picture of gun violence and gun violence trauma in our region by bringing together multiple sources of data.
+This document is meant to help our community understand the larger picture of gun violence and gun violence trauma in our region by bringing together multiple sources of data.
 Each section includes an overview of the data source presented, a brief discussion of notable trends, and limitations that may complicate or constrain conclusions.

 The numbers presented here each represent part of a story.
 By bringing them together, and in conversation with our community, we hope to collectively tell a fuller story.
 The community – residents of Charlottesville and Albemarle – is the central stakeholder.
 The folks who live and work here are the data.
 Given the wealth of lived experience and the range of perspectives within our community, these voices must be centered.
 Together we can develop a shared understanding and greater clarity about the local problems of gun violence, identify knowledge and data gaps, and promote wider community engagement in conversations about solutions.